 2) Ethnic studies model curriculum under development.
 As noted above, existing law requires the development of an ethnic studies model curriculum.
-The model curriculum must be written as a guide to allow school districts to adapt their courses to reflect the pupil demographics in their communities and include examples of courses offered by local educational agencies that have been approved as meeting the A-G admissions requirements of the University of California (UC) and the California State University (CSU), including, to the extent possible, course outlines for those courses.
+The model curriculum must be written as a guide to allow school districts to adapt their courses to reflect the pupil demographics in their communities and include examples of courses offered by LEAs that have been approved as meeting the A-G admissions requirements of the UC and the CSU, including, to the extent possible, course outlines for those courses.

-The Instructional Quality Commission (IQC) must develop and submit the model curriculum in ethnic studies to the State Board of Education (SBE) by December 31, 2019, and the SBE must adopt the curriculum by March 31, 2020.
+The IQC must develop and submit the model curriculum in ethnic studies to the SBE by December 31, 2019, and the SBE must adopt the curriculum by March 31, 2020.
 The California Department of Education (CDE) held a public input webinar in January of this year, and will be bringing a project timeline, advisory committee application, and guidelines to the IQC in May, and to the SBE for approval in July.
 CDE reports that advisory committee members will be recruited from late summer and fall, and that the advisory committee will begin meeting in February of next year.

-This bill requires the 2024 graduating class to have completed a course in ethnic studies.
-Under these timeframes, the 2024 graduating class will begin high school before the SBE adopts the model curriculum.
+This bill requires the 2025 graduating class to have completed a course in ethnic studies.
+Under these timeframes, the 2025 graduating class will begin high school before the SBE adopts the model curriculum.